DARAEDom/web-app-ae1/README.md

 **Part B**
 - Firstly using the resources from week 3 I will implement asynchronus ajax calls, the web page will include table with ajax, so the user can input region and click submit, this is going to trigger script and make a call to the server 2without any need of reloading
-While trying to get ajax to work I have experienced issues with JavaScript addEventListener to submit button which is activateing the script, the issue is probably caused by page loading and making a call with null value which auto breaks the script
+- While trying to get ajax to work I have experienced issues with JavaScript addEventListener to submit button which is activateing the script, the issue is probably caused by page loading and making a call with null value which auto breaks the script
+- Skipping the issues with the previous task, I will have to prepare a table containing all the fields that are required to meet all the requirements
+- Task 5 requires sending post request through ajax which is different than regular GET request.